Security Update Reboots on Managed Linux Machines

 ps aux

-Killing off all my process/remotely logging myself out
+Killing off all processes / remotely logging out

 Sometimes you may simply want to kill off all your process on a machine, which also has the effect of logging you out.

-where you replace username by your username.
+where you replace USERNAME with your username.
 Please note that this command will kill all your applications on the machine, no matter whether those have unsaved data.
 All unsaved data will be lost.